kellyf22/sqlalchemy-challenge/README.md

 My home page lists all routes that are available:

 /api/v1.0/precipitation -
-connvert the query results to a dictionary using date as the key and prcp as the value and return the JSON representation of the dictionary.
+convert the query results to a dictionary using date as the key and prcp as the value and return the JSON representation of the dictionary.

 /api/v1.0/stations -
 Return a JSON list of stations from the dataset.